 Looking to the future, it was only about 10 years ago that a large bypass was very nearly built around Hurst Green to the north (the last significant village on the A21).
 It remains a desire for this to be completed on a local and national level.
 The benefit of this improvement may be significantly curtailed by having a level crossing on the A21 immediately after the bypass.
-A level crossing will also make dualling of the bypass around Robertsbridge impossible in the future.
+A level crossing will also make dualling of the bypass around Robertsbridge impossible in the future, something Huw Merriman MP is very keen on achieving.